NicolaDM/phastSim/README.md

 When a large proportion of the genome is expected to mutate on each branch, however, this approach might be slower than traditional methods.
 Given a large phylogeny (say, >10,000 tips) and divergence levels typical for genomic epidemiology, this approach will be faster than other methods.
 Even when simulating under a codon model, whole genome, and 100,000 sequences, simulations should only take a few seconds.
-For small phylogenies (<1,000 tips) or long branches (many mutation events per branch on average), and stationary nucleotide models, the software [seq-gen](http://tree.bio.ed.ac.uk/software/seqgen/) by Rambaut and Grassly will typically be more efficient.
+For small phylogenies (<1,000 tips) or long branches (many mutation events per branch on average), the software [seq-gen](http://tree.bio.ed.ac.uk/software/seqgen/) by Rambaut and Grassly will typically be more efficient.
-This script does not yet allow simulations of indels - for this you will probably need [INDELible](http://abacus.gene.ucl.ac.uk/software/indelible/) by Fletcher and Yang.
+PhastSim offers a broad choice of sequence evolution models, including indels (similarly to [INDELible](http://abacus.gene.ucl.ac.uk/software/indelible/) by Fletcher and Yang), non-reversible non-stationary substitution models, and codon models.

-Output can be created in FASTA format (`--createFasta`) and/or PHYLIP format (`--createPhylip`).
+Output can be created in FASTA format (`--createFasta`) and/or PHYLIP format (`--createPhylip`); in the case of simulations with indels, the FASTA and PHYLIP formats will contain unaligned sequences.
-The standard output is however given as a list of modified bases w.r.t. the reference for each sample.
+The standard output is given as a list of modified bases w.r.t. the reference for each sample.
 The history of mutation events can also be created and stored in an annotated Newick format (`--createNewick`).
 A .info text file, describing the evolutionoary rates for each site of the genome, can also be created ('--createInfo').

 Nucleotide or codon evolution models are allowed.
-A nuclotide model is defined by a set of 12 rates, each for a non-diagonal entry of an UNREST substitution matrix https://doi.org/10.1089/1066527041410472.
+A nuclotide model can defined by a set of 12 rates, each for a non-diagonal entry of an UNREST substitution matrix https://doi.org/10.1089/1066527041410472; this allows the inderct specification of any nucleotide substitution model, but the user can alternatively also directly select a GTR, HKY, oor JC model.
 By default, neutral mutation rates as inferred from SARS-CoV-2 https://doi.org/10.1101/2021.01.14.426705 are assumed.
-Any other simpler nucleotide model can be specified by defining the corresponding entries in the UNREST matrix.

 We allow users to specify mutation rate variation in multiple ways:
 1) With a finite number of discrete mutation rate categories, or a continuous gamma distribution.